rafi-gemhar33/rails-notes/ruby/9_collection_and_container_objects.md

 ```

 ### named (keyword) arguments
-- “unwraps” hashes in your methods.
+- "unwraps" hashes in your methods.
 - keyword arguments optional by supplying default values
 - double- starred argument
   - sponges  all unknown keyword arguments into a hash